Optimal projection to improve parametric importance sampling in high dimension

 All in all, these theoretical and numerical results show that the $\dd^*_i$'s of Theorem~\ref{thm1} are good directions in which to estimate variance terms.
-As explained in Section~\ref{sub:main-result+positioning}, we chose the simplest possible numerical framework in order to assess this.
 With the insight gained, we see several ways to extend our results.
-Two in particular stand out: \begin{enumerate} \item study different ways of estimating the eigenpairs $(\lambda^*_i, \dd^*_i)$; \item incorporate this method in adaptive importance sampling schemes, in particular the cross-entropy method. \end{enumerate} For the first point, remember that we made the choice to estimate the eigenpairs of $\Sigma^*$ by computing the eigenpairs of $\hat \Sigma^*$.
-Moreover, in the numerical examples of Sections~\ref{sub:sum},~\ref{sub:portfolio} and~\ref{sub:payoff} where $\mm^* = \dd^*_1$, we saw that $\hat \Sigma^*_{\hat \mm}$ performed better than $\hat \Sigma^*_{\hat \dd}$ and we conjecture that this is because $\hat \mm$ is a better estimator of $\mm^* = \dd^*_1$ than $\hat \dd^*_1$.
+Two in particular stand out: \begin{enumerate} \item study different ways of estimating the eigenpairs $(\lambda^*_i, \dd^*_i)$; \item incorporate this method in adaptive importance sampling schemes, in particular the cross-entropy method \cite{RubinsteinKroese_SimulationMonteCarlo_2017}. \end{enumerate} For the first point, remember that we made the choice to estimate the eigenpairs of $\Sigma^*$ by computing the eigenpairs of $\hat \Sigma^*$.
+Moreover, in the numerical examples of Sections~\ref{sub:sum},~\ref{sub:portfolio} and~\ref{sub:payoff} where $\mm^*$ and $\dd^*_1$ are equal or indistinguishable, we saw that $\Sigmasix$ performed better than $\Sigmaquatre$ and we conjecture that this is because $\hat \mm$ is a better estimator than $\hat \dd^*_1$.
 This suggests that improving the estimation of the $\dd^*_i$'s can indeed improve the final estimation of $E$.
-Possible ways to do so consist in adapting existing results on the estimation of covariance matrices (for instance~\citet{LedoitWolf_WellconditionedEstimatorLargedimensional_2004}) or even directly results on the estimation of eigenvalues of covariance matrices such as in ~\citet{Mestre_AsymptoticBehaviorSample_2008,Mestre_ImprovedEstimationEigenvalues_2008,Benaych-Georges11:0,Nadakuditi08:0}, which we plan to do in future work.
+Possible ways to do so consist in adapting existing results on the estimation of covariance matrices (for instance~\cite{LedoitWolf_WellconditionedEstimatorLargedimensional_2004}) or even directly results on the estimation of eigenvalues of covariance matrices such as~\cite{Benaych-Georges11:0, Mestre_ImprovedEstimationEigenvalues_2008, Mestre_AsymptoticBehaviorSample_2008, Nadakuditi08:0}, which we plan to do in future work.
 Moreover, it would be interesting to relax the assumption that one can sample from $g^*$ in order to estimate~$\hat \Sigma^*$.
 For the second point, we plan to investigate how the idea of the present paper can improve the efficiency of adaptive importance sampling schemes in high dimension.
-In this case, there is an additional difficulty, namely the introduction of likelihood ratios can lead to the problem of weight degeneracy which is another reason why performance of such schemes degrades in high dimension~(See \citet{BengtssonEtAl_CurseofdimensionalityRevisitedCollapse_2008}).
+In this case, there is an additional difficulty, namely the introduction of likelihood ratios can lead to the problem of weight degeneracy which is another reason why performance of such schemes degrades in high dimension~\cite{BengtssonEtAl_CurseofdimensionalityRevisitedCollapse_2008}.